Szymonbaczek/Programowanie/07.09.22/Answers to Mentor questions(07.09.22).md

 If you don't want your script to be placed inside a function or if your script should write page content, it should be placed in the body section.

 (approved by W3Schools)
+### What change in script loading when you put HTML properties:async, defer, x  to script tag?

 ## How to make the same result without script, just with css and html [ascroll to particular part of site using id anchors in URL]?
 It's simple!
 First we have to create an anchor (the place we want to scroll) by adding one of those: